mdpetters/DifferentialMobilityAnalyzers.jl/README.md

 ```
 This starts the notebook server.
 Then load any of the notebooks in the docs/ folder.

 Quickstart: The Julia DMA language is documented in a journal manuscript and 12 Supplementary Jupyter Notebooks.
 The links open the notebooks in viewer mode via NBViewer.
-A virtual machine with a working copy of all software components can be downloaded from [zenodo](https://doi.org/10.5281/zenodo.1432522).
+A virtual machine with a working copy of all software components (for Julia 0.6.4) can be downloaded from [zenodo](https://doi.org/10.5281/zenodo.1432522).
 Instructions for setting up the machine are in the Supporting Information.

 The Julia DMA Language: [Manuscript](docs/Manuscript.pdf) and [Supporting Information](docs/SI.pdf)<br>
 [Notebook S1.
 Differential Mobility Analyzer](https://nbviewer.jupyter.org/github/mdpetters/DifferentialMobilityAnalyzers.jl/blob/master/docs/Notebook%20S01.%20Differential%20Mobility%20Analyzer.ipynb) <br>